Last updated on August 26, 2021.

 Public route within public sector – In order to be eligible for ART services in Hong Kong public hospitals, couples must be married and the female partner must be a Hong Kong citizen and under 40 at the time the procedures are anticipated to take place.

 Private route within public sector – The above criteria of age and citizenship do not apply.
 While you do not have to be married for the first consultation, you must be legally married when undergoing treatment.

 Whether you choose the public or private route within the public health system, treatment waiting times are extremely long.
-Here is Healthy Matters’ comparison chart of approximate waiting times as of August 2017 for Hong Kong’s teaching hospitals.
+Here is Healthy Matters’ comparison chart of approximate waiting times as of June 2019 for Hong Kong’s two teaching hospitals.

 Flexibility and choice

 In the public system, there are few options of appointment times for the many ultrasounds and blood tests.
 Plus there is no guarantee that you will see the same doctor at your visits even if you have chosen the private route.

 Public route within public sector – IVF in the public system is not free but heavily subsidized by the Hospital Authority.
 The cost of IVF at the PoW ranges from approximately $10,000 to $24,500 with ICSI and frozen embryo storage (a detailed price list through the public system can be found here).

 Private route within public sector – The teaching hospitals offer a private option with a shorter wait time, but higher fees.
 At the PoW, the estimated fee per cycle is $37,360 to $79,310 with ICSI and frozen embryo storage (a detailed price list through the public system can be found here).